COPtoLON/KB/Career/Resume.md

 ### B.Sc. in Mathematical Statistics
 **University of Copenhagen | Copenhagen, Denmark | September 2021 - July 2025**
 -	**Thesis:** “Option Pricing with Stochastic Volatility in the Heston Model” ~ R library development, estimation of coefficients, implied volatility surface graph - Software development of a range of functions in R, pricing function, characteresting function, parameter estimation, implied volatility surface display.
 The library is now being used by the company EnvisionRisk in Denmark.
 -	First year project: Event study in the stock market, in the project we ran estimations on best trading strategies around significant events in the stock market, the focus was on the acquisition announcement between AuthenTec and Apple.
+The goal of this project was to estimate the effect of new information, such as a Merger announcement, on the prices of certain stocks, this is usually called an event study.
+In our event study we had to calculate and consider the effect that a merger announcement between Apple and AuthenTec had on AuthenTec’s stock price.
+We were given datasets from the 30-day period around the time of the announcement.
+For the project we used the following
+• Programming and dataanalysis in R
+• Linear regression with linear algebra
+• Hypothesistest with linear modelling
+• Construction of information-based trading strategies
+• Performance evaluation of said trading strategies
 -	Relevant coursework: Mathematical Statistics, Stochastic processes I & II, Basic Life insurance, Basic Non-life Insurance, Advanced probability theory
 -	Gained fundamental proficiency in probability theory, statistical inference, and time series analysis, forming a strong basis for quantitative work